 Essential Food Cost Control

 Most hotel food cost control revolves around a transfer model.
-Inventory is counted monthly in every venue, including one or more restaurants, banquets, room service, minibars, and possibly vending machines.
+Inventory is counted monthly in every venue including one or more restaurants, banquets, room service, mini-bars, and possibly vending machines.
 Goods are typically received centrally, and movement to various profit centers is tracked on transfer sheets.
-It is likely that buffets and banquets contribute a huge percentage of total sales volume (often more than 50 percent).
-We need to shine a light on the time and effort expended completing these transfer sheets, including the cost calculations involved.
+It is very likely the buffets and banquets contribute a huge percentage of total sales volume (often over 50 percent).
+I'd like to shine a light on the time and effort expended completing these transfer sheets including the cost calculations involved.

 FC%: Food Cost Percentage